MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

    :::image type="content" source="./media/google-bigquery/gbq-sso.png" alt-text="Screenshot of the Google BigQuery SSO option with the Enabled button enabled.":::

-### Azure AD single sign-on (SSO) for Google BigQuery with an on-premises data gateway
+### Microsoft Entra ID single sign-on (SSO) for Google BigQuery with an on-premises data gateway

-Before you can enable Azure AD SSO for Google BigQuery, you must first enable Azure AD SSO for all data sources that support Azure AD SSO with an on-premises data gateway.
+Before you can enable Microsoft Entra ID SSO for Google BigQuery, you must first enable Microsoft Entra ID SSO for all data sources that support Microsoft Entra ID SSO with an on-premises data gateway.
 Also, ensure you've upgraded to at least the December 2022 release of the on-premises data gateway:

 1. In Power BI service, select **Admin portal** from the settings list.

    :::image type="content" source="./media/google-bigquery/admin-portal.png" alt-text="Another screenshot of the Settings menu with the Admin portal emphasized.":::

-2. Under **Tenant settings**, enable **Azure AD Single-Sign On (SSO) for Gateway**.
+2. Under **Integration settings**, enable **Azure AD Single-Sign On (SSO) for Gateway**.

-Once you've enabled Azure AD SSO for all data sources, then enable Azure AD SSO for Google BigQuery:
+Once you've enabled Microsoft Entra ID SSO for all data sources, then enable Microsoft Entra ID SSO for Google BigQuery:

 1. Enable the **Google BigQuery SSO** option.